pensjonatus/flash-fiction/blog/impressed.md

 ---
-title: 'Impressed'
+title: Impressed
 date: '2014-06-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I stand in front of a mirror after a workout and I am impressed by God's work.